 - pine trees of no more than 20 years of age, to be used as Christmas trees.

 Other rules may apply in the situations mentioned above.
-Check with your local municipality (in Dutch) which rules apply in your situation.
+Check with your province or municipality which rules apply in your situation.
 Some municipalities may require you to apply for an All-in-one Permit for felling trees.

 Exemption of reforesting

 In some cases you can get a deferral, exemption, or compensation of your duty to reforest.
 This can be the case when your project is delayed or overrun.
-You can submit a request to the Netherlands Enterprise Agency (option Ontheffing, uitstel of compensatie, in Dutch).
-If you are not able to reforest the original area where you cut down trees, you can apply for permission to use a different area (option Herplant op andere grond, in Dutch).
+You can submit a request to the Netherlands Enterprise Agency (choose Ontheffing, uitstel of compensatie, in Dutch).
+If you are not able to reforest the original area where you cut down trees, you can apply for permission to use a different area (choose Herplant op andere grond, in Dutch).

 Notification and obligatory reforestation after a calamity

 Have trees perished as a result of fire, storm or disease?
 Reforestation duty still applies.
 You need to reforest the area within 3 years.
 You still must submit a notification of tree felling, even if the trees have already gone.

 Submitting a digital report with Message Box

 You can digitally submit a tree-felling report or submit a request as a result of the replanting obligation to the Netherlands Enterprise Agency using Message Box.
 Message Box is a secure email system that enables you to exchange digital messages with Dutch government agencies.